oauthstuff/draft-oauth-rar/main.md

 The request parameter `resource` [@I-D.ietf-oauth-resource-indicators] indicates to the AS the resource(s) where the client intends to use the access tokens issued based on a certain grant.
 This mechanism is a way to audience-restrict access tokens and to allow the AS to create resource server specific access tokens.

-If a client uses `authorization_details` with `locations` elements in an authorization request, it MAY omit the `resource` parameter since the information conveyed in the `authorization_details` object are a super-set of what can be conveyed in the `resource` parameter.
+If a client uses `authorization_details` with `locations` elements in an authorization request, it MAY omit the `resource` parameter since the information conveyed in the `authorization_details` object are a superset of what can be conveyed in the `resource` parameter.

 Clients requiring audience restricted access tokens are RECOMMENDED to use the `resource` parameter in token requests to allow the AS to narrow down the privileges of the access token to specific permissions for individual operations on specific resource servers (see [@I-D.ietf-oauth-security-topics], section-3.3).